AldoHdz/DNSLookup/README.md

 ## Introduction

-> A simple Java REST service that serves as a basic example of how one might establish an API and Spring and Spock frameworks
+> A simple Java REST service that serves as a basic example of how one might establish an API and use Spring, Spock, and Swagger frameworks.

 ## Installation